taheralfayad/taheralfayad/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Hi!
 My name is Taher Alfayad.
 I am a Computer Science student at the University of Central Florida, where I am also employed as a Software Developer.

 I have a portfolio website where I go into detail about myself, my career, and most of the projects that I've worked on in my life, hosted [here](https://taheralfayad.github.io/portfolio) on Github pages!